Shane McAdams

 mcadamsshane@hotmail.com

-Shane McAdams is an artist and writer living in Brooklyn, NY
+Shane McAdams is an artist and writer commuting between Brooklyn, NY and Cedarburg, WI

 ARTIST STATEMENT